-Under the GDPR and Data Protection Act 2018 you have a number of rights that you can exercise in relation to the data we process about you.
+Under the UK GDPR and Data Protection Act 2018 you have a number of rights that you can exercise in relation to the data we process about you.
 Under certain circumstances, by law you have the right to:

 Request access to your personal information (commonly known as a subject access request).
 This enables you to receive a copy of the personal information we hold about you and check that we are lawfully processing it and that it is accurate.

 Request rectification of the personal information that we hold about you.
 This enables you to have any incomplete or inaccurate information we hold about you corrected.

 Request erasure of your personal information.
 This enables you to ask us to delete or remove personal information where there is no lawful reason for us to continue to process it.

 Request the restriction of processing of your personal information.
 This enables you to ask us to suspend the processing of personal information about you, for example if you want us to establish its accuracy or the reason for processing it.